inkstitch/inkstitch/collections/_tutorial/en/font_creation.md

    * **AutoRoute Satin**:
       * enabled: Ink/Stitch will generate a reasonable routing for satin columns in your font when used in the lettering tool.
 [More information about AutoRoute Satin](/docs/satin-tools/#auto-route-satin-columns)
       * disabled: Ink/Stitch will use the glyphs as is.
 Disable this option, if you took care for the routing in your font by yourself.
-   * **Reversible**: wether your font can be stitch forwards and backwards or only forwards
+   * **Reversible**: wether your font can be stitched forwards and backwards or only forwards
+   * **Force letter case**:
+      * No: Choose this option if your font contains upper and lower case letters (default).
+      * Upper: Choose this option if your font only contains upper case letters.
+      * Lower: Choose this option if your font only contains lower case letters.
    * **Default Glyph**: the glyph to be shown if the user requested glyph isn't available in the font file (missing glyph)
    * **Min Scale / Max Scale**: Define how much can your glyphs can be scaled without loosing quality when stitched out